darknight/tabby-interview/technical-writing/README.md

 Merges: ("u", "g") -> "ug", ("u", "n") -> "un", ("h", "ug") -> "hug"
 ```

-If we tokenize the word `bug`, it will be tokenized as ["b", "ug"].
+If we tokenize the word `bug`, first we split it into characters, which give us ["b", "u", "g"], then we check if there is any merge rule can be applied, and we have `("u", "g") -> "ug"`.
+So in the end "bug" will be tokenized as ["b", "ug"].

 `mug`, however, will be tokenized as ["[UNK]", "ug"] since the letter "m" was not in the base vocabulary.